xAffix/Deceptive-Firewall/README.md

 This project simulates a **fake firewall** that mimics real-world network behaviors such as DNS query handling, OS fingerprinting, traceroute simulation, and service banner responses.
 It is designed to provide an environment where attackers and security professionals can test their tools and skills without interacting with actual systems.

 The firewall supports dynamic responses, such as randomly generating fake IP addresses, introducing artificial delays, simulating packet loss in traceroutes, and randomizing service banners for ports like HTTP and SSH.
-A rate-limiting feature is also integrated to restrict access based on connection attempts.
+A rate-limiting feature is integrated to restrict access based on connection attempts.

+Additionally, the firewall includes a custom load-balancing mechanism that redirects traffic from known bad IP addresses to a honeypot, allowing suspicious packets that pass undetected by signature-based tools to be captured and analyzed.

 ## Why I Chose GoLang